Blog>Cost Guides>New staircase: Cost breakdown 2025

 See the tradespeople we've checked and recommend for your job

-The type of staircase you choose will directly impact the price you pay, so it’s worth considering style in advance to plan your budget.
+As you can see, the type of staircase you choose will directly impact the cost – so make sure you plan your budget accordingly.

 glass staircase cost